How does wisdom travel?

 Cascade Network is researching and protoyping the creation of self-sovereign cultural and communication networks with communities in the Pacific.
 Each network is designed and owned by the community itself.

-We explore possibilities to support the communication of community wisdom through emphasising traditional creative practices and designing explorative workshops with emerging technologies like Mixed Reality, Web VR and blockchain.
-Artistic community workshops use 360 video, binaural audio recording, photogrammetry and experimental interactive solutions towards documenting stories, living wisdom and oral tradition with techniques that emphasise embodied communication and the land.
+We explore possibilities to support the communication of community wisdom through emphasising traditional creative practices and designing explorative workshops with emerging technologies like Mixed Reality, Web VR and network technology.
+Artistic community workshops use 360 video, binaural audio recording, photogrammetry and experimental interactive solutions towards documenting stories, intangible culture and oral tradition with techniques that emphasise embodied communication and the land.

 The Cascade Network has origin in 2015 at ONCA Gallery’s Festival of Climate Ideas and the #ArtCop21 during the Climate Talks in Paris 2015.
 The creative protests during Cop21 brought together activists, artists, technologists and earth citizens to stand together for the planet and listen to the communities on the front lines of the Climate Crisis.